-Dr Russell Howard will be issued an additional 176,148 performance rights to vest over 4 tranches in lieu of cash for his services as a non-executive director, subject to shareholder approval at the 2023 AGM.
-The number of performance rights granted will be calculated based on 3.57 years of directors' fees at \$16,500 p.a. divided by \$0.33 (being the 5-day VWAP up to and including the 20 July 2023).
+Ms Lis Boyce will be issued 582,653 performance rights to vest over 4 tranches in lieu of cash for her services as a non-executive director, subject to shareholder approval at the 2023 AGM.
+As indicated in the Appendix 3X released to ASX on the date of Ms Boyce's appointment on 11 April 2023, the number of performance rights granted will be calculated based on 3.54 years of directors' fees at \$55,000 p.a. divided by \$0.33 (being the 5-day VWAP up to and including the 20 July 2023).
 However, the future fair value of the performance rights will be revised to reflect the actual prevailing share price as at the date of shareholder approval.
-The first tranche of performance rights will vest on grant date (in recognition of service from 1 April 2023 to the date of shareholder approval at the 2023 AGM.
-The second tranche of performance rights are due to vest on 1 December 2024 (in recognition of service from 1 December 2024).
-The third tranche of performance rights are due to vest on 1 December 2025 (in recognition of service from 1 December 2024 to 30 November 2025).
-The fourth tranche of performance rights are due to vest on 1 December 2025 (in recognition of service from 1 December 2024 to 30 November 2025).
-The fourth tranche of performance rights are due to vest on 1 December 2025 (in recognition of service from 1 December 2024 to 30 November 2025).
-The fourth tranche of performance rights are due to vest on 1 December 2025 (in recognition of service from 1 December 2024 to 30 November 2025).
-The fourth tranche of performance rights are due to vest on 1 December 2025 (in recognition of service from 1 December 2025 to 30 November 2026).
+The first tranche of performance rights will vest on grant date (in recognition of service from 11 April 2023 to the date of shareholder approval at the 2023 AGM).
+The second tranche of performance rights are due to vest on 1 December 2024 (in recognition of service from 2023 AGM date to 30 November 2024).
+The third tranche of performance rights are due to vest on 1 December 2025 (in recognition of service from 1 December 2025 to 30 November 2025).
+The fourth tranche of performance rights are due to vest on 1 December 2026 (in recognition of service from 1 December 2025 to 30 November 2026).